alexch/rerun/README.md

 (e.g. tests).
 So it works like shotgun and autotest (and guard and all the rest).

 Rerun's advantage is its simple design.
-Since it uses standard Unix "SIGINT" and "SIGKILL" signals, you're sure the restarted app is really acting just like it was when you ran it from the command line the first time.
+Since it uses `exec` and the standard Unix `SIGINT` and `SIGKILL` signals, you're sure the restarted app is really acting just like it was when you ran it from the command line the first time.

-By default only *.{rb,js,css,scss,sass,erb,html,haml,ru} files are watched.
+By default only `*.{rb,js,css,scss,sass,erb,html,haml,ru}` files are watched.
 Use the `--pattern` option if you want to change this.

-If you're on Mac OS X, and using the built-in ruby, it uses the built-in facilities for monitoring the filesystem, so CPU use is very light.
+As of version 0.7.0, we use the Listen gem, which tries to use your OS's built-in facilities for monitoring the filesystem, so CPU use is very light.

 Rerun does not work on Windows.
 Sorry, but you can't do much relaunching